jebowe3/DH-Mapping/README.md

  GIS users are trained to think of mappable data in two main categories - vector and raster.
 Vector data consist of distinct points, lines, and polygons.
 The spreadsheet data that you have mapped is one example of vector data.
 In contrast, raster data consist of continuous pixels.
 A scanned map is an example of raster data.
 We are now going to add some new raster data to our map.

 ### Step 4: Adding a Georeferenced Historic Base Map
 Adding an historic base map to your project is a nice way to give your map historical context.
 Using GIS software, you can take any scanned map and "rubber sheet" it to your project in a painstaking process known as georeferencing.
 Essentially, this is a process of placing a series of pins on your scanned map and linking them to a series of matching pins in your map edit window.
 After you have done this, you can run a tool in GIS to assign coordinates to each pixel on your scanned map.
 Luckily, there are several online resources, like the [David Rumsey Map Collection](https://www.davidrumsey.com/), that provide scanned maps that are already georeferenced.
-I have downloaded and placed one of these maps in the "booth-poverty-map" folder.
+I have downloaded and placed one of these maps in the "booth-poverty-map" folder. ** ADDENDUM: As this file was quite large, it seems that it may not be downloadable from GitHub.
+Instead, please navigate to the [shared document in our Google Drive folder](https://drive.google.com/file/d/1udpezkj1y-DIg0kjHLqfcI1swIwLTrwe/view?usp=sharing) and download the tif file from there.
+Please replace the tif file in the "booth-poverty-map" folder with this one and continue as described below. **

 Similar to how you added the csv data, click "Layer" in the bar at the top of the screen.
 Then, click "Add Layer" and "Add Raster Layer."
 This will open a form.